ythszyt/ACC102-mini-task-track-2-Zihan.Li-2470788/README.md

 Invalid or inconsistent inputs may result in missing or incomplete data.

 ## 10. Future Improvements
+- Support more databases or data sources
+- Incorporate trend-based analysis instead of relying only on averages

-- Add more financial ratios
+- Add more financial ratios for broader evaluation
-- Improve visualisation (e.g., interactive charts)
-- Expand to support more than two companies
+- Develop more personalised and in-depth automated interpretation